BudiSetyo/ex-buddy/readme.md

 <h1 align="center"> Ex-Buddy Backend </h1>

-This is a simple Database Administrator application specially for backend only.
-Built with NodeJs using the ExpressJs Framework.
+This is a simple backend that I created using node js and the express js framework.
-Express.js is a web application framework for Node.js.
 [More about Express](https://en.wikipedia.org/wiki/Express.js)

 ## Built With